-α -Amylase is widely used in the food and beverage, fermentation, textile, paper, detergent, fuel and sugar industries and with the advancement in the field of biotechnology, the spectrum of α -amylase application has expanded into many other fields, such as clinical, medicinal and analytical chemistry.22 The quality of starch-containing foods is significantly influenced by the action of naturally present α -amylase in foods, which can hydrolyze starch and eventually result in viscosity loss.
-Starch is mainly used as a thickening agent in many food preparations such as sauce, soups and canned stews and curries.8 Presence of even a small amount of aamylase can hydrolyze the starch and result in significant viscosity loss and eventually degrade the quality of the final product.8 In egg processing, α -amylase activity is measured to ensure the efficiency of the pasteurization process.23 Thus, for quality control purposes, it is necessary to measure residual α -amylase activity in these food materials to ensure the quality of the final product.
-Furthermore, α -amylase present in flour samples has a profound effect on the quality of bakery products, especially of bread, where it plays an important role in improving the loaf volume and shelf life.^{9,10} Presence of high levels of α -amylase in flours reduced bread volume, breadcrumb strength and increased the levels of starch degradation products resulting in a sticky crumb.^{10,24} On the other hand, very low levels of α -amylase is also associated with reduced loaf volume, poor quality crumb and reduced shelf life of bread.24 Thus, α -amylase activity monitoring is indispensable to maintain the quality of bakery products.
+α -Amylase is widely used in the food and beverage, fermentation, textile, paper, detergent, fuel, and sugar industries, and with the advancements in the field of biotechnology, the spectrum of α -amylase application has expanded into many other fields, such as clinical, medicinal, and analytical chemistry.22 The quality of starch-containing foods is significantly influenced by the action of naturally present α -amylase in foods, which can hydrolyse starch and eventually result in viscosity loss.
+Starch is mainly used as a thickening agent in many food preparations, such as sauces, soups, and canned stews and curries.8 The presence of even a small amount of α -amylase can hydrolyse the starch and result in significant viscosity loss and eventually degrade the quality of the final product.8 In egg processing, α -amylase activity is measured to ensure the efficiency of the pasteurization process.23 Thus, for quality control purposes, it is necessary to measure residual α -amylase activity in these food materials to ensure the quality of the final product.
+Furthermore, α -amylase present in flour samples has a profound effect on the quality of bakery products, especially of bread, where it plays an important role in improving the loaf volume and shelf life.
+9,10 The presence of high levels of α -amylase in flours reduces bread volume and breadcrumb strength and increases the levels of starch degradation products, resulting in a sticky crumb.
+10,24 On the other hand, very low levels of α -amylase are also associated with reduced loaf volume, poor quality crumb, and reduced shelf life of bread.24 Thus, α -amylase activity monitoring becomes indispensable in maintaining the quality of bakery products.

-In paper processing, the coating process determines the quality of paper, that is, proper coating of starch is essential in producing smooth and strong paper with improved writing quality.
+In paper processing, the coating process determines the quality of paper; that is, proper coating of starch is essential in producing smooth and strong paper with improved writing quality.
 In this process, α -amylase is used to reduce the viscosity of natural starch, which is otherwise too high for paper sizing.
-Too high and too low α -amylase activity is reported to have a huge impact on the overall quality of paper.^{2,11} In other industries such as the textile industry, α -amylase is extensively used to remove starch applied for warping of fabrics25 and in detergent formulations, α -amylase is used as a principal ingredient to remove starch based soils from cloths.^{2,11} α -Amylase is used in wastewater treatment plants to hydrolyze starch based wastes and to produce value added products such as maltose, high fructose corn syrup, oligosaccharides mixtures, maltotetraose syrups, high molecular weight-branched dextrins, and bio-alcohols.26 Moreover, α -amylase is an essential ingredient in the production of gypsum boards required for dry wall construction.11 In all these processes, α -amylase activity is monitored to ensure the quality of the products.
+Too high and too low α -amylase activity is reported to have a huge impact on the overall quality of paper.^{2,11} In other industries, such as the textile industry, α -amylase is extensively used to remove starch applied for warping of fabrics;25 and in detergent formulations, α -amylase is used as a principal ingredient to remove starchbased soil from cloths. ^{2,11} α -Amylase is used in wastewater treatment plants to hydrolyse starch-based wastes and to produce value-added products such as maltose, high-fructose corn syrup, oligosaccharides mixtures, maltotetraose syrups, high-molecular-weight-branched dextrins, and bio-alcohols.26 Moreover, α -amylase is an essential ingredient in the production of gypsum boards required for dry wall construction.
+11 In all these processes, α -amylase activity is monitored to ensure the quality of the products.
 Thus, it is evident that all these industrial applications depend on the reaction rate of α -amylase, making it essential to monitor the activity of α -amylase as a measure of quality control.